AxelWismer/axelwismer.github.io/blog/_posts/2024-08-01-jekyll-blog.markdown

 ## Installing Jekyll and Ruby

-To build and serve the site locally to test our changes, we need to install **Ruby**, **Bundler**, and **Jekyll**.
+To build and serve the site locally, you'll need to install **Ruby**, **Bundler**, and **Jekyll**.

 ### Installing Ruby

-**Ruby** is the language used to render Jekyll's files.
-Themes are also installed through gems.
+**Ruby** is the language used to render Jekyll’s files and install themes through gems.

-[Here](https://www.ruby-lang.org/en/documentation/installation/) you can find the installation guide for each OS.
-Since I have Ubuntu 20.04.2, I used Snap to install Ruby.
+Find the installation guide for each operating system [here](https://www.ruby-lang.org/en/documentation/installation/).
+On Ubuntu 20.04.2, I used Snap to install Ruby:

 ~~~sh
 sudo snap install ruby --classic
 ~~~

-After installation, check the version of Ruby and Gem:
+After installation, verify the Ruby and Gem versions:

 ~~~sh
 ruby -v     # ruby 3.3.4 (2024-07-09 revision be1089c8ec) [x86_64-linux]